5cover/psdc/docs/Scratch.md

 # Scratch area

+## Self-host

+Write a Pseudocode &rarr; C compiler in Pseudocode

+Names:

+- PseudoPseudoCode
+- PseudocodePseudocode
+- PseudoCompiler

 ## Enforce function purity

 It would be nice if we could enforce function purity with a "pure" keyword that restricts the function to only use its formal parameters and return value, and forbids calling impure functions.

+A function not marked as pure but effectively pure can be called by an explictly pure function.

+Effectively, the pure keyword makes the purity analysis of a function eager instead of lazy.

+Indeed, making it lazy means that non-pure functions will never see their purity analyzed (hence no error will be displayed) if they are not required to be pure.

+This could be implemented as a `RequirePure(Messenger msger) -> bool` method on a Function or the like object.

 ## Make scalar initializers affect deepest subobject